Night Striker: Gameplay

 The player controls the car and shoots enemies encountered during the stage.
 Enemies and bosses include helicopters, aeroplanes, lorries, robotic spiders, and boulders.
-The car can be manoeuvred in a similar manner to Space Harrier; can be moved around the screen.
+The car can be manoeuvred in a similar manner to Space Harrier and can be moved around the screen.
 There are 21 stages, although the player only needs to complete six to complete the game.
 Stages' themes include, factories, tunnels, and city themes such as centres, suburbs, and streets.
 Certain stages contain obstacles such as barriers which must be manoeuvred around.
 At the end of each stage, there is a boss, and after its defeat, the player is presented with a choice of route, like Out Run.
 The car's "armour" refers to its shield capability; the car can absorb a certain number of hits before being destroyed.
 Defeating a boss gives the shield the capacity to withstand another hit.
 If the shield has run out and the car is hit, the game is over.
 In certain final stages, the car transforms: depending on the stage, it can become vehicles such as a motorbike or a robot.
 The game features different endings depending on which route is taken.

 The Mega CD version features an arranged soundtrack, and the Saturn version a bonus mode with six levels exclusive to this version.

 Reception

 Night Striker received mixed reviews.
 The Mega CD version suffers from poor graphics quality, as noted by reviewers.
 Mean Machines Sega noted that the graphics are "stupendously bad", and the sprites are "totally unrecognisable".
-Sega Power complained about the blocky sprites and lack of introduction and animated sequences, and also described the game as "Unoriginal".
+Sega Power complained about the blocky sprites and lack of introduction and animated sequences, and also described the game as "unoriginal".
 The Japanese Sega Saturn Magazine gave a mediocre review.
-Neil West of Mega was especially negative: he criticised the graphics, saying the sprites, along with the flicker and "blocky" explosions, cause "a nightmarish mess of colour".
+Neil West of Mega was especially negative: he criticized the graphics, saying the sprites, along with the flicker and "blocky" explosions, cause "a nightmarish mess of colour".
 He further condemned the lack of originality and challenge, and described the gameplay as "a shambolic travesty of modern entertainment".
 He described Night Striker as a "load of crap" and recommended that players "avoid this at all costs".
 The only positive comments he made were about the "fantastic" sound effects and "superb" music.

 The arcade version fared much better.
 Computer and Video Games described the graphics as "beautiful", praised its action, and described the game as a "must-play".
-In Japan, Game Machine listed night Striker on their August 15, 1989 issue as being the fourth most-successful upright/cockpit arcade unit of the month.
+In Japan, Game Machine listed Night Striker on their August 15, 1989 issue as being the fourth most-successful upright/cockpit arcade unit of the month.
 Your Sinclair praised the rolling road sequences, and commented that the car would look like a blob on the ZX Spectrum.

 Music

 The soundtrack was composed by Zuntata, and released on the Night Striker Complete Album on 21 May 1993 in Japan by Pony Canyon and Scitron.
-A similar album was released by Pony Canyon on 19 November 1993.
+A similar album was released by Pony Canyon on 19 November the same year.
 The soundtrack was released on iTunes on 2 July 2008, and certain tracks were released on vinyl on Zuntata's Arcade Classics Volume One album.